kingdrea/RPG/README.md

 ## Citation

-If you use RPG in your research or application, please consider citing it!
+If you use Regularized Policy Gradient (RPG) in your research or application, please consider citing it!

 ```bibtex
 @article{zhang2025design,